minqiaowang/on-premise-adg/connect-primary-standby/connect-primary-standby.md

      $
      ```

-    - From the standby side, telnet the public ip or hostname of the primary host with port 1521, enter `^]` and return to exist.
+    - From the standby side, telnet the public ip or hostname of the primary host with port 1521, enter `^]` and return to exit.

     ```
      $ telnet primary 1521